axypro/errors/doc/Opts.md

 # `Opts`: the global options

 The class `axy\errors\Opts` allows you to globally configure the follow options:

  * `howTruncateTrace`
  * `truncateNativeTrace`

 [See for details](backtrace.md).

+*Since PHP 7 truncate native trace is not supported.*

 Setters: